beckmana/Flashcard-o-matic/README.md

 ---

 ## Utility functions
 There are several utility functions exported from src/utils/api/index.js that allow you to perform create, read, update, and delete operations with the API server.
-You will need to select and use the appropriate functions in your React components.
 Please read the documentation in the file for more information.

 ---

 ## Screens
-You are tasked with creating the following screens that work with the above datasets.

 ---